The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 - Local storage is like a cookie, except the information collected by local storage is not sent to an internet server unless there is a specific reason for us to store the data collected (i.e. for analytics purposes).

-Like cookies, local storage is stored locally on your machine, within your browser like cookies, history, saved pages, etc. Local storage contains ‘name/value’ pairs (i.e. postcode / SL1 1JL, surname / ‘Smith’) and a web page can only access data stored locally within its domain.
+Like cookies, local storage is stored locally on your machine, within your browser like cookies, history, saved pages, etc. Local storage contains ‘name/value’ pairs (i.e. postcode / SL4 1RS, surname / ‘Smith’) and a web page can only access data stored locally within its domain.

 How to get Smart Family Life Insurance

-Smart Family Life Insurance helps to provide financial protection for you and your family by providing a benefit amount to your loved ones in the event of your death or to you, in the event you are diagnosed with a terminal illness.
+Smart Family Life Insurance helps to provide financial protection for you and your family by providing a benefit amount to your loved ones in the event of your death or to you, in the event you are diagnosed with a terminal illness (diagnosed with 12 months or less to live by a medical specialist).
 You can apply for Life Insurance cover on its own, or you can combine your Life Insurance with a range of optional covers, including Critical Illness cover, Children’s cover or additional Accidental Death cover.